lukasxlabrie/fire_type_with_me/README.md

 One-Eyed Jacks
 Sheriffs Station
 Owl Cave
-The Black Lodge (Villain loacted here, not itemn, but when the player is in this room text will print backwards)
+The Black Lodge (Villain loacted here, no itemn, but when the player is in this room text will print backwards)

 The items are as follows:
 315 Room Key "CLEAN PLACE REASONABLY PRICED" (located in The Great Northern Hotel)